Gissio/radpro/README.md

 ## Thanks

-* Special thanks to the u8g2 team for their excellent LCD library.
+* Thanks to the u8g2 team for their excellent LCD library.
-* Special thanks to Alfred90 and danielhahn76 for device testing.
+* Thanks to Alfred90, danielhahn76, felixsteghofer and DG0MG for device testing.
-* Special thanks to pixitha for the board photo with a J305 Geiger tube.
+* Thanks to pixitha for the FS2011 board photo with a J305 Geiger tube.